ERBringHorvath/SeqForge/README.md

 ## Design Philosophy:

 SeqForge emphasizes clarity, flexibility, and scale.
 Each module is standalone but interoperable with others, allowing researchers to plug in just what they need or use the full pipeline.
-Designed for power users but accessible enough for those just entering the field, SeqForge aims to grow as the field of bacterial genomics and bioinformatics expands.
+Designed for power users but accessible enough for those just entering the field, SeqForge aims to grow as the field of microbial genomics and bioinformatics expands.

 ### Note on FASTA file submission: